awsdocs/amazon-ecs-developer-guide/doc_source/platform-linux-fargate.md

 The following is the changelog for platform version `1.1.0`\.

 **Note**
-Platform version `1.1.0` is deprecated\.
-We recommend migrating to the latest platform version\.
+Platform version `1.1.0` is no longer available\.
 For information about platform version deprecation, see [AWS Fargate platform version deprecation](platform-versions-retired.md)\.
 + Added support for the Amazon ECS task metadata endpoint\.
 For more information, see [Amazon ECS task metadata endpoint](task-metadata-endpoint.md)\.
 + Added support for Docker health checks in container definitions\.
 For more information, see [Health check](task_definition_parameters.md#container_definition_healthcheck)\.
 + Added support for Amazon ECS service discovery\.
 For more information, see [Service discovery](service-discovery.md)\.